 Instructions

-- Preheat oven to 375 degrees.
+- Preheat oven to 375℉.
 Line a baking sheet with aluminum foil.
 Spray foil with cooking spray.
-Using a box grater, shred the cheddar cheese into a bowl or on a plate.
-Set aside.
-Mince onion and garlic.

 - If desired, warm flour tortillas in the microwave to make them more pliable.

-- Spoon 1/2 cup on one edge of flour tortilla.
-Sprinkle with 1/4 cup cheddar cheese.
+- Spoon 1/2 cup of filling on one edge of flour tortilla.
+Sprinkle about 3 tablespoons cheddar cheese over the meat.
 Roll tightly and lay seam-side down on prepared baking sheet.
 Repeat until mixture is gone.

 - Brush tops and sides with olive oil.
-Bake for 8-10 minutes.
-Turn and bake for an additional 5-6 minutes.
-Allow to cool ten minutes before serving.
+Bake in preheated oven for 8-10 minutes.
+If desired, you may turn the flautas over and brush once more with olive oil.
+Bake for an additional 5-6 minutes until nicely browned.
+Allow to cool for 5-7 minutes before serving.

-- Serve with cheese dip, salsa, and sour cream.
+- Serve with your choice of cheese dip, salsa, sour cream, diced tomatoes, and cilantro.
 Makes 10 flautas.

 Hi Deb!
 I saw this on Twitter and had to come see the recipe.
 Wow this looks so good!
 I’m definitely going to try it!